-Enter your name
+Enter your name Enter vour departme ent

-Enter your department

 What is your position? (check all that apply)

 Faculty

-Research Assistant
+Research Assistant - Name of PI/Lab Supervisor:

 Staff

-Student
+Student - Name of PI/Lab Supervisor:

 Animal Care Technician

 Lab Technician

 Other:

 Identify the animal species you will be working with (check all that apply).
 Skip this question if you do not work directly with animals

 Mice

 Rats

 Amphibians - tanked

 Amphibians - field studies

 Birds - caged

 Birds - field studies

 Fish - tanked

-Fish - field studies
+\square Fish - field studies

 Do you have any allergies to animals?

-Yes

-No

 Do you have any potential workplace allergies? e.g., latex

 Yes

-If yes, please explain
+If yes, please explain:

-No

 When were you last vaccinated for Tetanus?
-Enter the four digit year (e.g.1987).
-A tetanus vaccination within past 10 years is required for any personnel to work with animals at UMBC. ı the
+Enter the four digit year (e.g. 1987).
+A tetanus vaccination within the past 10 years is required for any personnel to work with animals at UMBC.

-past to journ to any personner to war with animals at onibo.

 Are you aware of any reason why you should not work with laboratory animals?

+Yes

+No

+lf yes, please explain:

-Yes No By submitting this form for review: I acknowledge the information I provided is accurate to the best of my knowledge and I have been provided the opportunity to download and read: The Basic Guide for Working Safely with Animals The UMBC Occupational Health and Safety Plan The UMBC Laboratory Animal Facility Occupational Health & Safety Plan
+By submitting this form for review:

+I acknowledge the information I provided is accurate to the best of my knowledge and I have been provided the opportunity to download and read:

+The Basic Guide for Working Safely with Animals The UMBC Occupational Health and Safety Plan The UMBC Laboratory Animal Facility Occupational Health & Safety Plan